KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 ![Search bug](static/images/TESTING/Bugs/search-bug.png)

 Some research and guidance was necessary to resolve this bug.
 Initially, the plan to resolve this issue was to build a second route to split the search functionality.
-Maintain the original route as a post request, the initial search query and build a second route to deal with the pagination and subsequent requests.
+Maintaining the original route as a post request for the initial search query and then build a second route to deal with the pagination and subsequent requests.
 However this was abandoned for a much more straightforward approach.

 It was decided to keep the current pagination and just change the form from `POST` to `GET`.
-Following this approach, the `GET` method passes the query term into the URL args, using `request.args.get()` to get it from the args, to search the database and paginate.
-So the query cannot be lost from the args upon pagination.
+Following this approach, the `GET` method passes the query term into the URL args, using `request.args.get()` to get the query from args, and to search the database and paginate.
+The query cannot be lost from the args upon pagination.
 The following alterations were made to the code to implement this:

 ![Search HTML](static/images/TESTING/Bugs/get-method.png)